 Randomisation

 Individual participants were randomly allocated in ratio of 1:1 to intervention or control using a web-based system developed by King’s Clinical Trials Unit, with relevant data entered by the RM.
 Intention to treat (ITT) analysis limited attrition and analytical bias.
-It was not possible to ‘blind’ Research Midwives or women to allocation, but those responsible for analyses were blinded to allocation.
+It was not possible to ‘blind’ RMs or women to allocation, but those responsible for analyses were blinded to allocation.

 Progression criteria